DaoCloud/DaoCloud-docs/docs/en/docs/install/commercial/external/external-imageandchart.md

     !!! note

-        - The image repository supports all types of open-source repositories available in the community.
+        - The container registry supports all types of open-source repositories available in the community.

         - The chart repository only supports three types: chartmuseum, harbor, and jfrog.